-Remind yourself why you need not be fearful or why it’s okay to tolerate discomfort.
+Remind yourself why you need not be fearful or why tolerating discomfort is okay.

-If you experienced one of the main causes of low self-esteem and confidence as a child because you were fat and made fun of, and you’re afraid the same thing will happen to you now at the gym, tell yourself that most people won’t say anything directly to you.
+If you experienced one of the leading causes of low self-esteem and confidence as a child because you were fat and made fun of, and you’re afraid the same thing will happen now, tell yourself that most people won’t say anything directly to you.

-You have NO idea what people are thinking about you (in fact, they may be impressed that you’re out there exercising).
+You do not know what people are thinking about you (in fact, it may impress them that you’re out there exercising).